 Download our offline form.
 You can print it and fill at your home.
 Then give it to us when dropping off the raft.

-Vancouver Liferaft & Safety is approved by Transport Canada and have ISO 9001:2000 certification.
+Vancouver Liferaft & Safety is approved by Transport Canada.

 HOW DO WE SERVICE?